How to Use a Fax Machine – Set up, Sending, Receiving, Features, and Common Problems

 - Common Problems

-In order to operate a fax machine, you’ll need the following:
+In order to set up and operate a fax machine, you’ll need the following:

 In order to use your machine, you’ll need to make sure it’s properly set up and configured.

-It’s important to take care at this step, as many people take it for granted.
-A common mistake is to put the phone line connection into the external line, where the dial tone would not get to the fax machine.
+This is an important step – a common mistake is to put the phone line connection into the external line, where the dial tone would not get to the fax machine.
 If there are two ports for a phone line, then one usually will be for connecting to the wall socket, while the other will be for adding an external phone.

-Check with the phone connection to make sure you have a dial tone – if you get a humming noise just like with a regular land-line phone, then you have made a successful connection.
+Check with the phone connection to make sure you have a dial tone – if you get a dial tone (a humming noise) when you pick up the fax’s phone just like with a regular land-line phone, then you have made a successful connection.
+If the fax machine you’re using doesn’t have a phone that can be picked up, try connecting a phone through the external phone jack on the fax machine to see if it has a dial tone.

 It is important to note that fax machines need a phone line to send their signal – you cannot use an Ethernet or broadband internet connection to send or receive faxes.
 As fax technology works over a phone line, and requires a phone number to dial out, there is no way to dial out through an internet connection.

 Some people will try to connect their machine through a VoIP provider (a phone provider that streams the phone connection over the internet).
 In our experience, as well as experience we have received from readers, we have found that this is usually a major cause of problems.
-See the “Common Problems” section of this page for more information.
+See our page on why does my fax machine not work on my VoIP phone line? for more information.

-For a fax machine to receive a fax, it requires two things: Toner (or Ink) and Paper.
+For a fax machine to be set up (and then send and receive faxes), it requires two things: Toner (or Ink) and Paper.

-To load paper in the machine, there are usually two different possibilities – that your machine is a laser or plain paper type printer, or that it is a thermal paper machine.
+To load paper in the machine, there are usually two different possibilities – that your machine is a laser or plain paper type printer (it uses paper that you buy like regular printer paper), or that it is a thermal paper machine (the paper for the fax machine comes in rolls).

 Plain Paper / Laser Printer Fax Machines

-To load paper into a plain paper or laser fax machine, there is usually a slot where paper can be loaded into the unit, usually towards the back of the machine.
+To load paper into a plain paper or laser fax machine, there is usually a slot where paper can be loaded into the unit.
+It is often towards the back of the machine.
 On corporate or business level units, there may be a paper tray that can have paper loaded into it.

-Place the paper into the slot or paper tray where it is held.
+Place the paper into the slot or paper tray that holds the paper.

 If you get the problem of paper sticking together regularly, sometimes it helps to fan the paper beforehand to loosen some of the static electricity it may have acquired.